We may earn money or products from the companies mentioned in this post.

 - Starting price: $72,000* as of time of writing

-There are plenty of windows going all the way around the home and a green tin roof adding a little extra pop of color on the top of this home.
-Sitting on the fron of the home is a beautiful 10ft porch!
+There are plenty of windows going all the way around the home and a green tin roof adds a little extra pop of color to the top of this home.
+Sitting on the front of the home is a beautiful 10ft porch!
 I could definitely see myself sitting on it all day up in the mountains somewhere!

 Living Room and Dining Room

-When you first enter this home you will notice the high vaulted ceilings.
+When you first enter this home, you will notice the high vaulted ceilings.
 You are then greeted with the main living spaces.
-To the right is the “living room”.
-It has a nice futon that acts as booth the couch, and when needed, an extra bed.
+To the right is the “living room.”
+It has a nice futon that acts as both the couch and when needed, an extra bed.

 Bedroom and Bathroom

 To the left of the bunk beds is the bathroom.
-There is only one bathroom in here, however, for the vacation or Airbnb home, its suitable.
-It features a shower and tub combination, single vanity with built in medicine cabinet mirror and of course the toilet.
+There is only one bathroom in here, however, for a vacation or Airbnb home, it’s suitable.
+It features a shower and tub combination, single vanity with a built-in medicine cabinet mirror, and of course the toilet.